 A minimum of two (2) off street parking spaces shall be required for each dwelling unit and additionally two (2) for each accessory dwelling.
-Each off street parking space shall be not less than ten feet by twenty feet (10' x 20') per space and shall not be located within any portion of a front or side setback area adjacent to a street.
+Each off street parking space shall be not less than ten feet by twenty feet (10' x 20') per space and shall not be located within any portion of a side setback area adjacent to a street.
 See accessory code add number.

-10-9B-16-27-2: GARAGE:
+10-9B-16-27-2: GARAGE: (update with new accessory apartment code)

 A minimum of two (2) off street parking spaces shall be enclosed within a garage.
 A minimum of one off street parking space shall be enclosed within a garage for an accessory dwelling.
-(This is in HR1, but not the new accessory apartment code.
-Need to discuss).